opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 **_The sentencing principles_**

 27     From these twin objectives, it should follow that the primary factor to be considered in sentencing for the offence of smuggling is the quantity of tobacco products that has been illegally imported.
 The greater this amount, the greater is the injury to the public policy of restricting the consumption of such goods and indeed, the greater is the amount of the putative loss to the revenue.
 It is therefore appropriate, at least as a starting point, to calibrate the sentence to be imposed by reference to the quantity of tobacco product imported.
-This is consonant with the general principle in sentencing which is that the punishment must be proportionate to the crime (see _PP v Saiful Rizam bin Assim_ [2014] SGHC 12 at [29] and _Mohamed Shouffee Bin Adam v PP_ [2014] SGHC 34 at [47]–[50]).
+This is consonant with the general principle in sentencing which is that the punishment must be proportionate to the crime (see _PP v Saiful Rizam bin Assim_ <span class="citation">[2014] SGHC 12</span> at [29] and _Mohamed Shouffee Bin Adam v PP_ <span class="citation">[2014] SGHC 34</span> at [47]–[50]).

-28     In _Moey Keng Kong v PP_ [2001] 2 SLR(R) 867 (“ _Moey Keng Kong_ ”), Yong Pung How CJ (at [10]) identified five factors that he considered were relevant to sentencing for customs offences, as follows:
+28     In _Moey Keng Kong v PP_ <span class="citation">[2001] 2 SLR(R) 867</span> (“ _Moey Keng Kong_ ”), Yong Pung How CJ (at [10]) identified five factors that he considered were relevant to sentencing for customs offences, as follows:

  ... the amount of duty evaded, the quantity of goods involved, repetition of the offence, whether the offender was acting on his own or was involved in a syndicated operation, and the role of the offender.